-The generation of surface meshes has been a widely explored topic.
-Algorithms for the generation of triangular surface meshes are currently used in many different industrial and research applications.
-Recently, attention has also been given to the generation of quadrilateral surface meshes [1, 2].
-The reason is that for a given node density, quadrilateral meshes contain only half as much elements as triangular meshes.
-The saving of elements continues when a volume mesh is generated using for example an advancing front method.
+given to the generation of quadrilateral surface meshes (1; 2; 3; 4).
+The reason is that for a given node density, quadrilateral meshes contain only half as many elements as triangular meshes.
+The saving of elements continues when a volume mesh is generated using, for example, an advancing front method.
 If quadrilateral meshes serve as starting point for the volume mesh creation, the resulting hexahedral meshes provide the same quality (node density) as the equivalent tetrahedral mesh derived from a triangular surface but comprise a significantly lower number of volume elements, which is a highly desirable characteristic.
-For reasons of better accuracy and efficiency, quadrilateral elements are therefore preferred for two-dimensional meshes and hexahedral elements for threedimensional meshes [3, 4].
+For reasons of better accuracy and efficiency, many applications prefer quadrilateral elements for two-dimensional meshes and hexahedral elements for three-dimensional meshes (5; 6).

 A second possibility to reduce the number of surface elements, and as a result the number of volume elements, is to introduce anisotropic elements.
 Anisotropic meshes have the property that the density of nodes is direction dependent.
-Several previous attempts have been made for developing algorithms to gain anisotropic triangular meshes [5, 6, 7].
+Several previous attempts have been made for developing algorithms to gain anisotropic triangular meshes (7; 8; 9; 10; 11).
+Lee (12) presented a method to transform these meshes into quadrilateral meshes preserving the anisotropic characteristic of the triangular mesh.